Ray-Young/ray-young.github.io/_posts/2016-09-07-First-Week-at-Boston-University.md

 ### Railway
 It's a night railway picture of Boston.
 The traffic of Boston is similiar to Beijing.
-Both Boston and Beijing has a long history, which makes it's hard to build modern traffic due to the ancient buildings.
+Both Boston and Beijing has a long history, which makes it hard to build modern traffic due to the ancient buildings.
 ![railway][5]

 ### Setup
 Setup a room just like setup a development environment.
 The most difficult part in programming is not write a complex algorithm, but seting up the development environment.
 So as assemble the furniture and clean up the room.
 Let's see the result of my work.
 ![roomPicture][6]

 ![roomPicture][7]

 ![roomPicture][8]

 ### Awesome Amazon